arief25ramadhan/Face-Recognition/README.md

 # Face Recognition and Identification using Python and OpenCV

+## Description
+Use python and opencv Haar Cascade face detector and LBPH face recognizer to build a face recognition system.
+Create a folder containing photos of your face, if you want to test this facial recognition system using your webcam (see wheter it recognizes you!).

+## Libraries
+* os
+* opencv
+* numpy
+* pickle
+* pillow

 ## Sources

 This project is built by following the tutorial in this Youtube video: